FILM:February / March 2018

 the period and the story to life.

-As in David Lean's original 1945 film, in BRIEF ENCOUNTER
+As in David Lean's original 1945 film, in this staged version of

-(Jim Sturgeon) when he goes to her aid at the railway station café
+Alec (Jim Sturgeon) when he goes to her aid at the railway station

 though each is married to someone else.
 Meeting every time they

 come to London from the suburbs, they fall in love, but their love

 is doomed.
 The romance of the very British posh couple is contrasted

 with an equally British couple, the working-class café manager,